APEC Business Travel Card: Physical appearance

-Apart from the name of the member economy, no national signs are present on the card.
-On the back of the card, the member economies for which clearance has been approved are shown.
-The Machine-readable strip starts with "CP", followed by the abbreviation of the issuing economy.
-The abbreviations are in conformation with the 3-letter ISO 3166-1 alpha-3 country codes.
-Although Taiwan is a member economy under the name Chinese Taipei, the abbreviation TWN is used here.
+Apart from the name of the member economy, the card bears no national symbols.
+The reverse of the card lists the member economies for which clearance has been approved.
+The machine-readable strip begins with "CP", followed by the abbreviation of the issuing economy.
+These abbreviations conform to the three-letter ISO 3166-1 alpha-3 country codes.
+Although Taiwan participates under the name Chinese Taipei, the abbreviation TWN is used.

 Use

-The card must be used in conjunction with a passport and has the following advantages:
+The card must be presented alongside a passport and confers the following advantages: